I lived in north central Iowa for many years and

 started to growl low in his throat, I glanced

-at the side of my narrow "hollywood" bed, and,
+at the side of my narrow "Hollywood" bed, and,

 moving along, from the foot of the bed, close to